 Susan Lerner, MSW, LICSW is the Assistant Director at MBHC.
 She works with children, families, adolescents, and adults whose lives have been impacted by trauma.
 Ms. Lerner is trained in EMDR, AEDP and Sensory Motor Psychotherapy and integrates these approaches in her work with clients.
 In addition, Ms. Lerner provides parent consultation, training, and coaching.
 Using several evidenced-based therapies focusing on increasing attachment through increased attunement in her work with parents, Ms. Lerner's focus is on helping families understand each other and strengthen their ability to connect, accept one another and develop a sense of playfulness.
 She received her Masters in Social Work from Boston University in 1988 and is committed to ongoing training in trauma, attachment, dissociation and parenting issues.

-Jennifer Moore, M.A. is a staff clinician at MBHC who has worked with children, adolescents and families impacted by trauma.
+Jennifer Moore, M.A., LMHC is a staff clinician at MBHC who has worked with children, adolescents and families impacted by trauma.
 She received her Masters of Arts in Clinical Psychology from Saint Michaels College in 2013.
 Her interests include attachment-based therapies for young children and caregivers, the impact of complex and multigenerational trauma, and differential diagnosis around the impact of chronic interpersonal trauma and other pathologies of childhood.

 Greta Schnee, LMHC, LCAT, RDT, holds a Masters in Drama Therapy from New York University.
 She is a licensed Mental Health Counselor in Massachusetts, and a licensed Creative Arts Therapist in New York.
 Ms. Schnee worked at the Perkin’s residential program for 9 years, with adolescents, children, and families with histories of complex trauma.
 She completed IFS level 1, and Mindfulness Based Stress Reduction teacher training.
 Ms. Schnee is adjunct faculty at Lesley University.
 She also specializes in embodied drama therapy, practiced widely with children and adults.

 Julie Thayer, Psy.D. is a licensed psychologist whose clinical work focuses on the assessment and treatment of children, adolescents, and adults impacted by complex trauma.
-She is currently a staff clinician and Assistant Director of Victim Services at Metrowest Behavioral Health Center and Clinical Intake Coordinator at the Trauma Center, as well as a Certified ARC Trainer and consultant.
+She is currently a staff clinician and Assistant Director of Victim Services at Metrowest Behavioral Health Center and Assistance Clinical Director at MBHC and the Trauma Center, as well as a Certified ARC Trainer and consultant.
 Dr. Thayer received her doctorate in Clinical Psychology from Massachusetts School of Professional Psychology.
 She has experience working with individuals across the lifespan, and has provided a range of clinical services in school-based, in-home, college counseling, outpatient, and inpatient settings.
 She completed a two-year postdoctoral fellowship at Metrowest Behavioral Health Center focused on the treatment of trauma, and has completed training in trauma-specific treatment approaches including ARC, SMART, EMDR, and PCIT-A.

-Specialized Services Provided at MBHC: Trauma/Sexual Abuse Evaluation, Psychological/Neuropsychological Assessment, SMART, ARC Training/Consultation, EMDR-Level I, PCIT-A
+Specialized Services Provided at MBHC: Trauma/Sexual Abuse Evaluation, Psychological/Neuropsychological Assessment, SMART, ARC Training/Consultation, EMDR (Level I), PCIT-A

 Specialized Services Provided at MBHC: Expressive Arts Therapy, ARC, Pathways to Permanency, Meditation/Mindfulness, Social Skills Training, Music Therapy